StackExchange/dnscontrol/documentation/providers/cloudflareapi.md

 ## New domains
-If a domain does not exist in your Cloudflare account, DNSControl will *not* automatically add it.
-You'll need to do that via the control panel manually or via the `dnscontrol create-domains` command.
+If a domain does not exist in your Cloudflare account, DNSControl will automatically add it when `dnscontrol push` is executed.

 ## Redirects